kaicheng001/kaicheng001.github.io/README.md

 **kaicheng001's Homepage is a Github Pages template for academic websites.**

 <!-- ![Academic Pages template example](images/homepage.png "Academic Pages template example") -->
-This project originated from [Academic Pages](https://github.com/academicpages/academicpages.github.io)
+This project originated from [Academic Pages](https://github.com/academicpages/academicpages.github.io).
+If you find this repository useful, please give me a star, thank you.

 # Getting Started